 Vatas may be drawn to exercises with a lot of movement, but they should opt for a slower approach.
 "Vata needs exercise that creates stability, strength, and stamina," says Marie Harger, an ayurvedic health practitioner, "but you need to be careful not to overdo it."
 Balance the energy and lightness of vata with weight-bearing exercises that are intentional and grounding, such as restorative yoga and yoga sequences with longer holds.
 Savasana is a particularly good thing for vata-dominant people to practice.

-When this energetic, creative dosha becomes unbalanced, it manifests as restlessness, anxiety, and insomnia.
-Bringing more warmth and stability into your life can be the key to equilibrium for those who are dominant in vata.
+When the energetic, creative vata dosha becomes unbalanced, it can manifest as restlessness, anxiety, and insomnia.
+Bringing more warmth and stability into your life could be the key to equilibrium for those who are dominant in vata.